HubTou/PyLists4C/DOC.md

 One thing we can't easily do in C language is to have directly indexed LIST *elements* (i.e.: MyList\[0], MyList\[1] and so on), though we provide a [listGet()](DOC.md#listgetn) base function to access the Nth *element* of a LIST.

 In order to make this easier, we provide the [listToArray()](DOC.md#listtoarray) and [listFromArray()](DOC.md#listfromarray) base functions in order to convert between LISTs and ARRAYs.
-These functions, however, only work on *homogeneous LISTs*.
+These functions, however, only work on *homogeneous LISTs* of non ETYPE_NULL elements.

 An ARRAY is defined like this:
 ```C